rileyle/UCGretina/README.md

 > (Mandatory) Set name of the cache file to be generated.
 Trajectories of the beam-like reaction products in the target and S800 data are written to this file.

-> *Note: Sometimes events are killed before the reaction product leaves the target (if, for example the reaction product stops in the target frame).
+> *Notes: (a) Sometimes events are killed before the reaction product leaves the target (if, for example the reaction product stops in the target frame).
 When this happens when generating a cache file, the event does not produce an entry in the cache file.
-The cache file header will not reflect these lost events, and it is necessary to simulate a larger number events than is needed in the cache file to compensate.*
+The cache file header will not reflect these lost events, and it is necessary to simulate a larger number events than is needed in the cache file to compensate. (b) When used with multithreading enabled, a separate cache file is written/read by each thread.*

 ### Cache Simulations ###